 Our friend Amanda shared that she is really excited about a book she just purchased from Daddy’s Deployed that is actually customizable with your children’s names (for up to four children).
 The site also has books for mommy’s deployment as well.

 Another fantastic idea is to have a recordable teddy bear.
 Kim from She is Fierce says that all her kids have had Build-A-Bear recordable teddy bears.
-They are customizable and can be dressed in camouflage outfits, but what her kids really love is the recording that her husband would do before he left.
+They are customizable and can be dressed in camouflage outfits.
+However, what her kids really love is the recording that her husband would do before he left.
 She does advise to have a spare recording since they do wear out over time (especially since your kids will probably listen to it a hundred times a day!)

 Lizann from The Seasoned Spouse agrees with having a recordable teddy bear.
 She likes the company BeaRegards, which is a veteran owned company and has similar recordable stuffed animals but at a more budget-friendly price.
 (You can also buy them on amazon)